turing-machines/mentals-ai/README.md

 ...
 ```

-#### Tree of Thoughts example
+#### Tree of Thoughts (ToT) example

-The idea behind ToT is to present a few ideas and then evaluate the value of the ideas.
+The idea behind ToT is to generate multiple ideas to solve a problem and then evaluate their value.
 Valuable ideas are kept and developed, other ideas are discarded.

 Let's take the example of the 24 game.
 The 24 puzzle is an arithmetical puzzle in which
 the objective is to find a way to manipulate four integers so that the end result is 24.
-We first define the instruction that creates and manipulates the tree data structure.
+First, we define the instruction that creates and manipulates the tree data structure.
-The model knows what a tree is and can represent it in any format, from plain text to XML or JSON.
+The model knows what a tree is and can represent it in any format, from plain text to XML/JSON or any custom format.

 In this example, we will use the plain text format: